dotink/flourish-core/docs/classes/Dotink/Flourish/UTF8.md

 This function is most useful for situation that only allows ASCII, such as in URLs.

-Translates elements form the following unicode blocks:
+Translates elements from the following unicode blocks:

 - Latin-1 Supplement
 - Latin Extended-A